MrDoe/ClippyAI/README.md

 * **Keyboard Simulation**: The response is either sent to an integrated output field or can automatically be typed into the application window where the user is working.
 * **Cross-Platform Support**: Developed with .NET and Avalonia, ClippyAI runs on Windows, Linux, and MacOS, ensuring that users can enjoy its benefits regardless of their platform.
-Right now I've only tested Linux and Windows, because I don't own a Mac.

 **Example Use Cases**